Skip to main content

 The following rules are designed to allow Palms students to enjoy a safe, secure environment for learning.

-1. Do not use language that insults or "puts down" other students because of their race, religion, ethnicity, disability, size, sex or sexual orientation.
+1. Do not use language that insults or "puts down" other students because of their race, religion, ethnicity, diverse abilities, size, sex or sexual orientation.
 This includes activities taking place on the Internet.

 2. Keep your hands, elbows, feet, etc. to yourself.
 This includes "play fighting" and wrestling.